Work wraps up at Armuchee residence cleanup, homeowner and his canine friends back in the house

 Hinkley first met the owner while answering a complaint about the state of the yard and the smell emanating from the house.
 After he and code enforcement officer Katy Walters talked to Acker and learned about his history, they realized he was very much in need of help.

-New windows and a backdoor had been installed at the residence Saturday, as well as a new ceiling fan.
-Volunteers also started painting the rooms around the house and prepare the floors for new carpeting.
+New windows and a back door had been installed at the residence Saturday, as well as a new ceiling fan.
+Volunteers also started painting the rooms around the house and preparing the floors for new carpeting.

-Before Acker met Walters and Hinkley, he had been sleeping on a mattress on the floor and sometimes the porch but was to embarrassed to ask for help despite his medical issues.
+Before Acker met Walters and Hinkley, he had been sleeping on a mattress on the floor, and sometimes the porch, but was too embarrassed to ask for help despite his medical issues.

 Hinkley said many people have dropped by the residence while driving on Floyd Springs Road to donate some money to the project.